-Average deal size is the average amount of your customer’s total purchase.
+Average Revenue Per Sale is the average amount of your customer’s total purchase.

 Product margin is the amount of income you generate above your cost of goods sold.
 For example, if your cost of goods sold is $1.00 and your product price is $1.50, then your product margin is 50%.

-Proposal (quote) given is the rate at which your ads result in a customer being given a price estimate.
+Sales Proposals Delivered represents the rate at which your ads result in a customer receiving a price estimate.

-Factoring your product costs into your Google AdWords budget
+Factoring your product costs into your Google Ads budget

 Evaluate how your sales structure affects your AdWords budget strategy

 If you plan on using AdWords to traffic customers to any offline sales channels, then you want to have an idea of how successful you’ll be at converting those leads into customers.
 Offline sales channels can include follow-up calls or emails made by salespeople after a customer submits information into an online form.
-These metrics are represented in the budget calculator by connected sales opportunities, quote given, and new customer acquired.
+These metrics are represented in the budget calculator by qualified leads, sales proposals delivered, and sales close rate.

-If you sell exclusively online and do not do any lead generation, then all the offline metrics [connected sales opportunities, quote given, new customer acquired] should be marked 100% in the Budget Calculator.
+If you sell exclusively online and do not do any lead generation, then all the offline metrics [qualified leads, sales proposals delivered, sales close rate] should be marked 100% in the Budget Calculator.
 Since you’re selling online, the visitors that click through on your ad will either purchase or leave your site.
 You could also modify this sheet to include details about any lead nurturing funnels you have in place.

 With all your data in the calculator, you get a more precise idea of how your costs affect your AdWords budget.
 You can also start to see where your efforts need to be directed to create a profitable advertising strategy.